API Reference

 Returns:

-True if methods are properly sorted
+True if all methods are in correct sections

 Return type: